Martin Luther King Jr. Memorial Park Playground Renovation

 Schedule

-Please join us for our first meeting, which will include a presentation of two schematic design options for the project, and the public will be invited to provide input on the proposed options.
+On Tuesday, July 16, 2024 we held our first public meeting which included a presentation of two schematic design options for the project.
+The public was invited to provide input on the proposed options.

 Design workshop